 Face Masks from Black-Owned Businesses

 In my cloth face mask review, I shared face masks from Mixed Up Clothing.
-Mixed Up Clothing is owned by an African American and Mexican American woman.
+Mixed Up Clothing is owned and managed by an African American and Mexican American woman.
 She married a Korean American and after starting a family, was inspired to create a children's fashion line her kids would be proud to wear.
-Her focus is now on face masks, and many of you have said you've found Mixed Up Clothing face masks a good fit and appreciate the pocket for filters and the nose wire.
-For each mask purchased, one is donated to medical personnel, first responders, essential workers and/or vulnerable populations.

-Yesterday, I shared the lastest face mask to my collection from Kaela Kay, a Toronto-based fashion designer whose collection focuses on her Ghanian roots with Ankara textiles.
+Yesterday, I shared the latest face mask to my collection from Kaela Kay, a Toronto-based fashion designer whose collection focuses on her Ghanaian roots with Ankara textiles.
 I first found out about Kaela Kay when researching breathable summer dresses for this blog post.
-The cloth face masks from Kaela Kay are one size but is shaped so well for my face, as I mentioned in yesterday's post it fits better for those whose face is wider rather than longer.
-It has ties instead of elastic, it has a pocket for a filter, and the colors are even more beautiful in person.
 Shipping is swift with great communication about when it is out for delivery and when it arrives to your home.

 I am awaiting my purchase of two masks from Candace Cort.
 Candace Cort is a Black fashion designer who emigrated to the United States from Guyana at the age of 12.
 Loving fashion most of her life, she became a fashion stylist and then opened her own boutique in her Brooklyn apartment.
 She created her first fashion line in 2009.
-Her online shop has dresses, two-piece looks and more available up to size 4XL and she is also offering face masks.
-In men, women, and two kid sizes, the masks come in a gorgeous range of prints.
+Her online shop has dresses, two-piece looks and more available up to size 4XL.

 Black-Owned Fashion Brands

-After a reader recommended Covet, a Black-owned boutique in San Francisco that has a great online shop of beautiful jewelry, I purchased these earrings.
+After a reader recommended Covet, a Black-owned boutique in San Francisco that has a great online shop of beautiful jewelry, I purchased the earrings I'm wearing in the photo below.
 They are beautiful, lightweight, look just like the photo, and will be worn quite a lot this summer!
-Covet San Francisco is also offering face masks and hand sanitizer.

-Rosana needed a new bag for work – something that would fit a laptop.
-She purchased the walnut messenger bag from UnoEth, a father-daughter owned business.
+My friend purchased the walnut messenger bag from UnoEth, a father-daughter owned business.
 UnoEth offers goods handmade from 100% Ethiopian leather, and crafted by artisans and small businesses in Addis Ababa, Ethiopia.
-Rosana loves the quality of the leather, and can tell it will wear well over time.
-She is excited to use it once she's back to in-person styling appointments.
-I am also loving the look of UnoEth, the clean, simple, luxe look and the quality of the leather.
+She loves the quality of the leather, and can tell it will wear well over time.
 For those who like bags without a lot of frills that will remain stylish for many seasons to come, I encourage you to check out this bag brand.

 Black-Owned Beauty Brands